cloud66/help-old/_posts/stack-features/2013-09-26-manifest-files.md

 A Rails application type in the manifest file gives you fine control over things like the ruby version or the server the rails application is deployed on.

-A Rails application type can containt the following sub-sections:
+A Rails application type can contain the following sub-sections:

 #### Server
-[Server section](/stack-features/manifest-servers.html) desribes the specifications of a server running the application.
+[Server section](/stack-features/manifest-servers.html) describes the specifications of a server running the application.

 #### Configuration
 Configuration section contains an application type's specific configuration items.